andsens/docopt.sh/README.rst

 ----------------------------

 Oftentimes additional verification of parameters is necessary (e.g. when an option value is an enum).
-In those cases you can use ``docopt_error "message"`` in order to output a message for the user, followed by the short usage help (i.e. without extended options), followed by ``exit 1``.
+In those cases you can use ``docopt_exit "message"`` in order to output a message for the user, the function automatically appends a short usage help (i.e. without extended options) and then exits with code ``1``.

 Library mode
 ------------